LeslieSuh/mkga/README.md

 ## Overview

-This project is a web application that fetches real-time data of the impeachment petition against President Yoon Suk-yeol and visualises it using `chart.js`.
+This project is a web application that fetches real-time data of the online impeachment petition against South Korean President Yoon Suk Yeol and visualises it using `chart.js`.

 ## Installation